 Information and Volatility

-In an economy of interacting agents with both idiosyncratic and aggregate shocks, we examine how the structure of private information influences aggregate volatility.
-The maximal aggregate volatility is attained in a noise free information structure in which the agents confound idiosyncratic and aggregate shocks, and display excess response to the aggregate shocks, as in Lucas.
-For any given variance of aggregate shocks, the upper bound on aggregate volatility is linearly increasing in the variance of the idiosyncratic shocks.
+In an economy of interacting agents with both idiosyncratic and aggregate shocks, we examine how the information structure determines aggregate volatility.
+We show that the maximal aggregate volatility is attained in a noise free information structure in which the agents confound idiosyncratic and common components of the payoff state, and display excess response to the common component, as in Lucas (1972).
+The upper bound on aggregate volatility is linearly increasing in the variance of idiosyncratic shocks, for any given variance of aggregate shocks.
 Our results hold in a setting of symmetric agents with linear best responses and normal uncertainty.
-We establish our results by providing a characterization of the set of all joint distributions over actions and states that can arise in equilibrium under any information structure.
-This tractable characterization, extending results in Bergemann and Morris, can be used to address a wide variety of questions linking information with the statistical moments of the economy.
+We show our results by providing a characterization of the set of all joint distributions over actions and states that can arise in equilibrium under any information structure.
+This tractable characterization, extending results in Bergemann and Morris (2013b), can be used to address a wide variety of questions.

-Keywords: Incomplete information, Idiosyncratic shocks, Aggregate shocks, Volatility, Confounding information, Moment restrictions, Linear best responses, Quadratic payoffs, Bayes correlated equilibrium
+Keywords: Incomplete information, Bayes correlated equilibrium, Volatility, moments restrictions, Linear best responses, Quadratic payoffs

 JEL Classification: C72, C73, D43, D83